People like an indication of costs before starting a project, and rightly so.

 It can be, but it depends on how you utilize the estimates.
 Preferably you'd just see it as a likely predicion, not a strict plan.
 In most software projects you'll need to adapt as you receive new information.
 You should be able to add something new along the way, but have to drop something else if you want to stick within the limits of a budget.

-If you have your own team and want to predict release timelines you are likely better off using empiric estimation methods based on measured velocity.
-I won't be discussing velocity based estimations in this post, but only the mysterious art of predicting project budgets before start to get ballpark estimates.
+If you have your own team and want to predict release timelines you are likely better off using empiric estimation methods based on measured velocity you can always do the initial discovery part of the project as a separate mini-project before starting implementation.

 Firstly - estimations can only be as good as the specifications, which don't necessarily exist.
 Ideally there has been some sort of workshops, design sprints or other forms of product discovery before attempting estimation.